jos6654/sicc-song-analytics/README.md

 Another odd issue with their API was that 'blink-182's artist name is stored with 2 zero width space characters (\u200b) preceding their name. **WHY?** There is no reason at all, and blink-182 is the **ONLY** artist where this is the case.
 It's especially unfortunate because blink-182 is Ryan's favorite band.

+Another issue we ran into was that on Genius, anyone can add a song for an artist.
+This didn't affect small artists, but for an artist like Drake, this resulted in us getting a lot of garbage data that we didn't care about.
+We couldn't find a way to prevent this either.
+This was kind of unavoidable as we see it, due to Genius being a community driven service, there are bound to be some user faults.

 ## What did we learn?

 ### Joe